Homemade chocolate crunch bars are a delicious treat that’s allergy friendly! It’s easy to use a chocolate bar mold to make these at home.

 Nestle chocolate crunch bars!
 But with dark chocolate, so even better than the original (if I do say so myself). :)

 These chocolate crunch bars are just a little too easy…I may have to hide the recipe from myself so that I don’t go overboard.

 A few months ago I found Melissa’s recipe for three ingredient chocolate bars and I was intrigued.
 And then I made them, and I was excited!
 Easy to make, delicious, dark chocolate you can make at home?
 Sorcery!

 And then recently I discovered Back-to-Nature Crispy Rice cereal and knew that I had to make some crunch bars.
 I bought this handy candy bar mold, (affiliate link) and that was the end of that!
 Crunch bars all around.

 Now, this chocolate does get a little melty, so you definitely need to store it in the refrigerator.
 And you also need to make sure that little hands aren’t just holding on to pieces of it until it is a melty mess. :) I love how easy it is to make these neat looking bars – the silicone really works so well to mold the chocolate, and it’s super easy to remove it once it has hardened.

-- Combine the melted coconut oil, cocoa powder, and agave syrup.
+Combine the melted coconut oil, cocoa powder, and maple syrup.
 Stir well until smooth.

 Lightly adapted from My Whole Food Life.